getherbert/docs/panels.md

 ├── Your Subpanel
 ```

-To add a wordpress subpanel, you set its Type to `wp-subpanel` and supply a Parent Name.
+To add a WordPress subpanel, you set its Type to `wp-subpanel` and supply a Parent Name.

 	$plugin->panel->add([
 		'type'   => 'wp-subpanel',